 Contribute up to £5,000 towards the cost of buying the car

-- This decreases the taxable value of the car by the amount contributed.
+- This reduces the taxable value (list price) of the car by the amount contributed.

 - You will need to keep the car for several years before you save money.
 How long depends on the car's size and age, your tax rate and the amount contributed.

 - In practice, this approach is not particularly tax-efficient.
 It is of most use to directors or owner-managers who want more expensive cars or who want to reduce the amount of capital the business has tied up in cars.